chapmanb/bcbio.variation/README.md

 The options for filtering are:

   - `filters` -- Perform hard filtering of the file with specified expressions.
-  - `annotations` -- Perform [GATK Variant Quality Score Recalibration][u5]
-   using the supplied annotations.
-The `lenient` option allows VQSR on samples with a lower number of total variations and is useful in VQSR fails.
   - `classifiers` -- Perform classification of true/false reads
    based on the provided attributes.
   - `trusted` -- Metadata annotation values that specify trusted variants not